Corruption in the United States

 Corruption in the United States is the act of government officials abusing their political powers for private gain, typically through bribery or other methods, in the United States government.
 Corruption in the United States has been a perennial political issue, peaking in the Jacksonian era and the Gilded Age before declining with the reforms of the Progressive Era.

-As of 2022 the United States is the 27th least corrupt country according to the Corruption Perceptions Index.
+As of November 2025, the United States scores 65 on a scale from 0 ("highly corrupt") to 100 ("very clean") according to Transparency International's 2024 Corruption Perceptions Index.
+When ranked by score, the United States ranks 28th among the 180 countries in the index, where the country ranked first is perceived to have the most honest public sector.

 History

 18th century

 Corruption in the United States dates back to the founding of the country.
 The American Revolution was, in part, a response to the perceived corruption of the British monarchy.
 Separation of powers was developed to enable accountability.
 Freedom of association also served this end, allowing citizens to organize independently of the government.
 This was in contrast to some European powers at the time where all associations and economic activities were implicitly managed by the government.

 During the 1st United States Congress, Secretary of the Treasury Alexander Hamilton proposed several new economic initiatives that involved taxes, tariffs, debts, and a national bank.
 Fears that these proposals would lead to corruption grew so great that the Democratic-Republican Party was formed to oppose them.